On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Vlasov energy estimates

 \end{lemma} \begin{proof} Both estimates are proved identically, so we only write out the proof for the second.
 Writing out $\bm{X}$ (see \eqref{eq:def-X}), the left hand side takes the following form:

-The first term vanishes after integrating by parts in $\nabsak$ over $TM_t$, since $\nabsak_{j}\frac{v^j}{v^0}=0$ holds by \eqref{eq:hor-mom-zero}.
-For the remaining three terms, we use Fubini's theorem to replace the integral by one over $\int_M\int_{T_xM_t}$ and then integrate by parts in $\B$.
+Regarding the first term, we integrate by parts with respect to $\nabsak_j$, noting that the horizontal covariant derivative of any momentum weight vanishes.
+For the remaining term, we use Fubini's theorem to replace the integral by one over $\int_M\int_{T^\ast_xM_t}$ and then integrate by parts in $\B$.
 This leads to the following after rearranging and applying \eqref{eq:mom-mom}: